Architizer/django-haystack/docs/searchqueryset_api.rst

 * in
 * startswith
 * range
+* fuzzy

-These options are similar in function to the way Django's lookup types work.
+Except for ``fuzzy`` these options are similar in function to the way Django's lookup types work.
 The actual behavior of these lookups is backend-specific.

 .. warning::